LeeHyeonJae97/NGUIExtension/README.md

 # NGUIExtension

 ## ReuseGrid
-can reuse the cell objects in grid with scroll view
+Can reuse the cell objects in grid with scroll view

 ## ReuseTable
-can reuse the cell objects in table with scroll view
+Can reuse the cell objects in table with scroll view

 ## UIRadioGroup
-can use toggles like radio group
+Can use toggles like radio group

 ## UIToggleGroup
-multiple selection among toggles using bitwise operation
+Multiple selection among toggles using bitwise operation